Medical Assistant Program FAQ's

 Question 5: How and when will I know I can start the Externship?

 Question 6: How long will it take me to complete this program?

-The program is designed to take 12 months to complete.
-The length of the program is one year and must be taken in the sequencing provided for ultimate success.
+The College Credit Certificate Medical Assistant Program is designed to take 12 months to complete.
+Core courses must be taken in the sequencing provided for ultimate success.

 Should a student need to repeat any courses, please note the program does not accept core courses over two years old, or support courses over ten years old (by program start).